Synonyms and other taxonomic changes

 Explanation of Names

---login may be required) suggests it may come from early medical literature--the term melloes
+Origin obscure, may come from early medical literature (the term melloes

 Hind wings absent; elytra reduced and overlap at base.